 After many years of continuous import growth, there was a flattening of imports in 2022.
 This trend continued in 2023, with several categories experiencing a decline in imports.
-Further development will depend expected in 2024.
+Further development will depend on the relationship between national and international price developments, currency trends and demand for dairy products in Norway.